hvasbath/beat/docs/examples/MTQT_polarity.rst

 Summarize the results
 ^^^^^^^^^^^^^^^^^^^^^
-The sampled chain results of the SMC sampler are stored in seperate files and have to be summarized.
+The sampled chain results of the SMC sampler are stored in separate files and have to be summarized.
 To summarize the final stage of the sampler please run the summarize command.::

     beat summarize MTQT_polarity --stage_number=-1 --calc_derived

-.. note:: The --calc_derived option transforms the parameters from the MTQT source to standard NED moment tensor components, which is needed for the plotting later.
+.. note:: The --calc_derived option transforms the parameters from the MTQT source to standard NEED moment tensor components, which is needed for the plotting later.

 If the final stage is included in the stages to be summarized also a summary file with the posterior quantiles will be created.